 The grow light system we use has the following benefits/features:

-- made with parts you never have to replace (except for the lightbulbs which need to be replaced every 10,000-30,000 light hours depending on manufacturer’s recommendations or visual signs that your plants are getting inadequate levels of light)
+- Made with parts you never have to replace (except for the lightbulbs which need to be replaced every 10,000-50,000 light hours depending on manufacturer’s recommendations or visual signs that your plants are getting inadequate levels of light).

-- florescent bulbs produce 3x more light than incandescents, are energy efficient and non-heating (e.g. they’ll grow your plants without really impacting your energy or heating/cooling bills. (*Since this article was first written, the price of LED grow lights has come WAY down, so we also have LED grow light options listed below.
+- *Fluorescent bulbs produce 3x more light than incandescents, are energy efficient and non-heating. e.g. they’ll grow your plants without really impacting your energy or heating/cooling bills. (*Since this article was first written, the price of LED grow lights has come WAY down, so we also have LED grow light options listed below.
 LED grow lights are even more energy efficient than fluorescent bulbs.)

 Below are the parts you’ll need to put together the exact grow light setup we use.
 Note: We’re providing info for two different sized grow light setups using the same materials (option 2 is just a miniature version):

-- Option 1 “Large” – Five shelf system (74-in H x 48-in W x 18-in D).
+- Option 1: LARGE Grow Light System – Five shelf system (74-in H x 48-in W x 18-in D).
 Technically, this system has 6 shelves, but you can’t hang lights above the top shelf, so there are only five shelves to put seed flats on.
-This LARGE Grow Light System is ideal if you’re growing in a large garden/edible landscape or if you plan to start/grow hundreds of plants indoors at the same time.
+This LARGE Grow Light System is ideal if you’re growing plants for a large garden/edible landscape or if you plan to start/grow hundreds of plants indoors at the same time.

-- Option 2 “Small” – Three shelf system (30-in H x 24-in W x 14-in D).
+- Option 2: SMALL Grow Light System – Two shelf system (30-in H x 24-in W x 14-in D).
 Technically, this system has 3 shelves, but you can’t hang lights above the top shelf, so there are only two shelves to put seed flats on.
 The SMALL Grow Light System is ideal if you’re growing in a smaller garden/edible landscape or if you only plan to start/grow less than a hundred plants indoors at the same time.
-Since you have to buy more customized products, the cost is almost the same as the Large setup.

 Parts you’ll need to purchase and their cost via Amazon ( *please note that prices on Amazon change, sometimes daily, depending on sales and product availability ):